diskoverdata/diskover-docs/source_files/task_panel.md

 <img src="images/task_panel_new_task_custom.png" width="550">

-🚧 We're hard at work preparing these instructions.
-Thanks for your patience!
+🚧 &nbsp;We're hard at work preparing these instructions.
+Meanwhile, [click here to open a support ticket](https://support.diskoverdata.com/), and we'll gladly assist you with this step of your deployment.

 ### Existing Tasks Management